 Social Emotional Learning In Times Of Pandemics & Disruption

-In the case of students who have not had access to learning during the pandemic owing to socio-economic reasons or gender (2020 will see approximately 12.5 million child marriages according to Save The Children’s Global Girlhood Report, 2020), this presents an even deeper problem.
-This can give rise to bullying, and discrimination which will lead to greater demotivation in school.
-As our students and teachers re-enter classrooms, we need to motivate them not just with academics but speak to their hearts and minds to inspire them using engaging pedagogical techniques and making them active participants in their own learning.
+Thus, as our students and teachers re-enter classrooms, we need to motivate them not just with academics but speak to their hearts and minds, to inspire them using engaging pedagogical techniques and making them active participants in their own learning.

-Life skills taught through social emotional learning (SEL) programs are even more essential as a way for individuals and communities to recover from various crises facing the world today, whether it be the pandemic or the many humanitarian crises around the world, including in Myanmar, the Middle East, Europe or Africa.
+Life skills taught through social emotional learning (SEL) programs are even more essential as a way for individuals and communities to recover from various crises facing the world today, whether it be consequences faced due to the pandemic or the many humanitarian crises around the world, including in Myanmar, the Middle East, Europe or Africa.
 In a pre-pandemic world, where children generally lived highly pressured lives, many found it hard to cope with the social and academic pressures placed on them.
 This generation is more troubled, lonely, depressed, angry and aggressive.
-They are less personally connected than any other generation, yet hyper-connected technologically, and even more so as a result of the pandemic.
+They are less personally connected than any other generation, yet many are hyper-connected technologically, and even more so as a result of the pandemic.
 Whereas before many lived a hybrid life of social media and meeting in person, the pandemic reduced physical social interaction to a minimum.
 And for those with no access to connectivity, there is even less interaction.

 According to data provided by UNICEF, nearly 33 million children were forcibly displaced from their homes by the end of 2019.
 This includes international migrants, refugees, asylum seekers and internally displaced persons.
 It does not include those displaced by natural disasters and other crises.
 These children are suffering with no end in sight to their problems.
 SEL interventions would teach them mechanisms to help alleviate their emotional distress and cultivate resilience in them.